The 10 Canadian Cities with the Cheapest Rents

 RELATED TOPIC: Want to find out your Canadian credit score?
 Click here.

-Based on July rent prices, immigrants and international students may want to head to the Prairies or southwestern Ontario for those cheap rents.
+Based on October rental prices, immigrants and international students searching for the cheapest rents should head to the Prairies or southwestern Ontario.

 Action Plan for Newcomers: